 24 states (including Washington DC) have non-voluntary RPS laws.
 All but one of the top 10 states for solar (per capita) have active or former RPS laws.
 In fact, of the top 25, only 5 have no form of RPS at all, and they’re all either very sunny or very low-population states.
 Check out this chart:

 That said, RPS laws are becoming less essential to spur solar development.
 The costs to install solar have fallen precipitously in the past decade, and that’s made them more financially viable in those sunny states.

 How RPS laws work

-Typically, a main goal is set for several years in the future, with interim goals for years in between.
+Typically, the main goal is set for several years in the future, with interim goals for years in between.
 For example, California has a goal of 100% of retail energy sales by 2045, with increases of 5-8% every 4 years or so between now and then.
 Each time a new interim deadline arrives, the state enforces compliance, which means they assess fees to the utilities that haven’t met the goals.

 Each state gets to define the kinds of electricity generation that qualify as “renewable.”
 Nearly all count solar, wind, and geothermal power generation, but other technologies aren’t as widely included.
 Hydroelectric power, for example, is sometimes dis-included from a state’s RPS because of its relatively high impact on the environment, and sometimes simply because the power already existed as part of the state’s energy mix when the RPS was enacted.

 Some states include specific goals for certain kinds of renewable generation, especially solar.
 When this kind of technology-specific goal is mandatory, it is called a “carve-out” or “set-aside,” and it comes with its own set of rules, which we’ll cover in another article.